s1j1k/dictionary-server/README.md

 # Distributed Dictionary System
+Server-client multi threaded dictionary system.

+- When the dictionary server is launched, the dictionary data is loaded from a file containing an initial list of words and their meanings.
-- Uses MySQL database to store words and a single simple definition (no examples)
+- The server uses a MySQL database to store words along with a meaning for efficient word search.
+- When words are added or removed, the database is updated to reflect the changes.
+-

 ## How to run the app locally
 1. Set up MySQL server